dirkkelly/dirkkelly/content/2018/02/02-america-will-collapse-earth-will-boil-humanity-will-perish.md

 date: 2018-02-02
 title: America Will Collapse, Earth Will Boil, and Humanity Will Perish
 subtitle: Understanding this will help you plan for your future.
-tag: [America, Climate Change, Holocene]
+tags: [America, Climate Change, Extinction]
 ---

 ## America Will Collapse